Chinese Medicine for Pain

 Recommended Natural Supplements for Back Pain:

 Arthritis and joint pain: These can be caused by a blockage in the flow of Qi or meridians throughout the body.
-Arthritis and joint pain can be caused by dampness, cold, and or wind that can get into the body through the joints.
+Arthritis and joint pain can be caused by internal dampness, cold, and or wind that can get into the body through the joints.

 Recommended Natural Supplements for arthritis and joint pain: